Do You Really Need UGC-NET for a Ph.D in 2025? Let’s Break It Down

 2. CUET-PG and NET as Standard Admissions Pathways

-Furthermore, starting in 2024-25, the UGC has publicly announced that UGC-NET will be accepted for PhD admissions in Indian universities.
-Therefore, these universities are no longer required to administer separate PhD entrance tests if they opt to use gross or net scores.
+Furthermore, starting in 2024-25, the UGC has publicly announced that UGC-NET will be accepted for Ph.D admissions in Indian universities.
+Therefore, these universities are no longer required to administer separate Ph.D entrance tests if they opt for net scores.

-Now that students can apply for PhD programs using standardized methods or in no particular order, according to the university policy, students can apply for doctoral admissions with either or in varying options as listed below:
+Now that students can apply for PhD programs using standardized methods.
+According to the university policy, students can apply for doctoral admissions with any of the following options as listed below:

 • UGC-NET score (with or without JRF)